 What is a Token?

-Tokens are digital assets which are built on top of an existing blockchain e.g. Ethereum Blockchain, they issued by the project, which can be used as a method of payment inside project’s ecosystem, performing similar functions with coins, but the main difference is that it also gives the holder the right to participate in the network.
+Tokens are digital assets that are built on top of an existing blockchain e.g. Ethereum Blockchain, they issued by the project, which can be used as a method of payment inside project’s ecosystem, performing similar functions with coins, but the main difference is that it also gives the holder the right to participate in the network.
 It may perform the functions of digital assets, represent a company’s share, investing in start-ups and can be utilized in a crowd-investment platform or even voting.

 A good example of utilizing a Token would be iOWNX, a crowd-investing platform based on Ethereum blockchain technology launching next month will accept iOWN Token as a value to pledge in a campaign for equity in the listed businesses.
 There are several uses of Tokens in today’s world, covering almost every industry from energy, gaming to business contracts and invoicing.